 - Experiencing just enough happiness

-That “just enough” satisfy us and gives us a sense of security.
-I’d rather be shit our of luck, at least that way a fire will be lit under my ass that gets me motivated to take action and get things done.
+“Just enough” satisfies us and gives us a sense of security.
+I’d rather be shit out of luck, at least that way a fire will be lit under my ass that gets me motivated to take action and get things done.

 Question: What recently has just happened in your life that seems difficult?
 What good came from it or if you are still experiencing the situation what are some good things that are to come?

 Always view struggles as an opportunity to empower you.
 Often we forget that some of our proudest moments are those times when we managed to get through the most difficult times in our life.
 Take a look at some of your hero’s or mentors.
 I bet the reason you respect them so much as a lot to do with their personal story of overcoming a tremendous obstacle.
 Some of the most respected persons in our history have unbelievable stories of overcoming personal struggles.